Errors & Omissions Insurance: Everything You Need to Know

 - Intentionally exposing personally identifiable information

-For example, if an insurance agent doesn’t procure adequate commercial vehicle insurance for a client, a client could make a claim against the against in case of an accident.
+For example, if an insurance specialist doesn’t procure adequate commercial vehicle insurance for a client, a client could make a claim against the against in case of an accident.
 In this case, E&O insurance can help the agency cover the costs of the lawsuit.

 What Doesn’t E&O Insurance Cover?